Farwaykorse/Learning/cpp/exceptions.md

 <!-------------------------------------------------------><a id="try-catch"></a>
 ## The `try`-`catch` block
 <!----------------------------------------------------------------------------->
-There is no need to place a try-catch block arround every operation that might fail.
+There is no need to place a try-catch block around every operation that might fail.

 Track what exceptions any called function might throw.